NotARobotII/Image-2-Dancing-Amongus/README.md

 ## For the 3 still image batchs

+- Put all of the required images in the same folder as the batch file
+- Batch file will create all of the folders needed

-If you want to avoid having the bat create new directories, create new folders with the names that follow and delete lines starting with "md"
+If you want to avoid having the batch create new directories, create new folders with the names that follow and delete lines starting with "md"

 - overlayframes
 - finalframes